-The level of bookings (including frame orders) continued to register at a solid level in the second quarter of 2008, despite the difficult macroeconomic environment; however, we entered the third quarter of 2008 with a backlog (including frame orders, but excluding FMG as that business was sold in the first quarter) that was basically equivalent to what we had entering the second quarter of 2008.
-Backlog (including frame orders) is subject to possible cancellation, push back, lower than expected hit of frame orders, etc., and thus, is not necessarily indicative of billing amount or growth for the year.
+We entered the second quarter of 2008 with a backlog (including frame orders, but excluding FMG as that business was sold in the first quarter) that was approximately 3% higher than what we had entering the first quarter of 2008, which included FMG orders.
+This increase is due to the solid level of bookings (including frame orders) that we registered in the first quarter of 2008.
+Backlog (including frame orders) is subject to possible cancellation, push back, lower than expected hit of frame orders etc., and thus is not necessarily indicative of billing amount or growth for the year.

-In the second quarter of 2008, we had several large customers, with the Nokia Group of companies being the largest and accounting for approximately 18% of our revenues, compared to 20% in the second quarter of 2007.
+In the first quarter of 2008, we had several large customers, with the Nokia Group of companies being the largest and accounting for approximately 20% of our revenues, compared to 19% in the first quarter of 2007.
 We have no assurance that the Nokia Group of companies, or any other customer, will continue to generate revenues for us at the same levels.
 If we were to lose one or more of our key customers, or if they were to significantly reduce their bookings, not to confirm planned delivery dates on frame orders in a significant manner or fail to meet their payment obligations, our operating results and financial condition could be adversely affected.